sixpackwarriors/sixpackwarriors.github.io/source/hiit/index.markdown

 - Elbow to Knee Crunches (Repeat for 30 seconds)
 - Mountain Climbers (Repeat for 30 seconds)
 - Reverse Crunches (Repeat for 30 seconds)
-- Rest (for 15 seconds)

 <h2 class="routine-title">Routine 2</h2>
-**Total time: 11 minutes 15 seconds**
+**Total time: 9 minutes**

-Perform at least 5 rounds of the following set of exercises, back to back.
+Perform at least 4 rounds of the following set of exercises, back to back.
 Note the 15 second rest.

 - High Knees (Repeat for 30 seconds)
-- Push Up, Knees Crunch (Repeat for 30 seconds)
+- 1 Push Up + 1 Half Burpee (Repeat for 30 seconds)
 - Jumping Lunges (Repeat for 30 seconds)
-- Burpees (Repeat for 30 seconds)
+- Mountain Climbers (Repeat for 30 seconds)
 - Rest (for 15 seconds)